knuesel/callisto/src/reading.typ

   return handler(data, handlers: all-handlers, ..args-handler) }

-// Process a "rich" item, which can have various formats.
+// Process a "rich" object, which can be available in multiple formats.
 // Can return none if item is available only in unsupported formats (and
 // ignore-wrong-format is true) or if the item is empty (data dict empty in
 // notebook JSON).